ethanplunkett/rasterPrep/README.md

 # rasterPrep

-The goal of rasterPrep is to prepare raster data for analysis or modelling within R; and (after modeling) to prepare output raster data for viewing in GIS software.
+The goal of rasterPrep is to prepare raster data for analysis or modeling within R; and (after modeling) to prepare output raster data for viewing in GIS software.

-To support modelling this package has tools for creating a series of aligned tif files from raster and vector data.
+To support modeling this package has tools for creating a series of aligned tif files from raster and vector data.

-A separate set of tools creates converts model output into tif files optimized for viewing with stand alone GIS software by adding overviews, tiling, compression, VATs, stats, and/or embedded color tables.
+A separate set of tools converts raster files into tif files optimized for viewing with stand alone GIS software by adding overviews, tiling, compression, VATs, stats, and/or embedded color tables.
 These tools will be especially useful for folks working with large datasets that may load very